 Despite his prickly personality and sarcastic, biting wit, Bierce was not without influential friends and admirers, including long-time boss William Randolph Hearst.
 Inquiries were made at the time, but the chaotic conditions in northern Mexico made it impossible to conduct anything like a thorough investigation.

 Numerous intriguing theories persist to this day.
-He may be buried in a mass grave at Ojinaga, one of the bloodiest battles of the revolution, or Villa may have had him shot in a moment of anger, or he may have ended as god of a tribe in the jungles of Central America.
+He may be buried in a mass grave at Ojinaga, across the river from Presidio, Texas, or Villa may have had the old man shot in a moment of anger, or Bierce may have ended as god of a tribe in the jungles of Central America.
 A bronze plaque in the campo santo of a remote village in the Sierra Madre Oriental in Coahuila is said to mark the grave of an old gringo killed by drunken federales.
 But nobody knows.

 In one of his last letters he wrote:

 Good bye.
 If you hear of my being stood up against a Mexican stone wall and shot to rags please know that I think that a pretty good way to depart this life.
 It beats old age, disease and falling down the stairs.
 To be a Gringo in Mexico – ah, that is euthanasia!

 I’ve added the presentation I offered at last month’s Arizona-New Mexico History Convention and the accompanying paper on Apache Trails Across the Border to the Resources Section.

 I spent St. Patrick’s Day at the Albuquerque Anitiquarian Books & Maps Fair (highly recommended; I believe it’s the third weekend of every March).
 Some beautiful maps I would love to own if I had the $ and the space to display them.
 But I contented myself with just one: a nice copy of Disturnell’s Treaty Map.
 From Dumont Maps & Books in Santa Fe, it comes with an informative 20-page pamphlet on its provenance.